Visiting Akureyri, Iceland

 Getting to Akureyri

 Akureyri is served by 1 airport(s).
-It's a popular entry point for travelers visiting Iceland.
+It is a popular entry point for travelers visiting Iceland.

 Getting Around